Menu

 report = generate_report(findings)

-Fix: Always validate inputs at the start of each agent function:
+Fix: Always check the inputs at the top of each agent:

 def writer_agent(state):